MIT: researcher solves a puzzle after 20 years

 with

 Fabrot and Peffers, however, used very different approaches to the puzzle.
-Fabrot used a simple Intel Core i7-6700 processor and computed the solution using the multifunction bibliography GNU Arithmetic Precision (GMP).
+Fabrot used a simple Intel Core i7-6700 processor and calculated the solution using the GNU Numerical Precision (GMP) multifunctional library.

-Meanwhile, Peffers' team used a new quadrature algorithm (designed by Erdinç Öztürk of Sabanci University) to run a programmable accelerator. called FPGA.
-The team seems to be well on its way to completing the puzzle on May 11 after two months of calculations.
+Meanwhile, the Peffers team used a new quadrature algorithm (designed by Erdinç Öztürk from Sabanci University) to run a programmable hardware accelerator called FPGA.
+The team seems to be on the way to complete the puzzles at 11 May after two months of calculations.

 "The underlying challenge of the puzzle of about 80 trillion squarings remains very difficult, but the resources required to realize a single square have been reduced far beyond what I anticipated."